 SECTION 0 - GETTING STARTED

-Now that you have received your copy of Pipeline, what do you do?
+Now that you have received your copy of HiFinance, what do you do?
 How do you operate this accounting system?
 How do you load the programs?
 How do you set the operation of the system to suit your company?
-This section discuses these topics and helps with the smooth installation of Pipeline.
+This section discuses these topics and helps with the smooth installation of HiFinance.

 It is beyond the scope of this manual to introduce a novice user to the basic operations of a computer or accountancy.
 It is assumed that your dealer has already shown you how to operate your computer, how to get around the keyboard and the basic fundamentals of MS-DOS and Windows.
 If not, you will have to read your MS-DOS or Windows manual.
 Also, there are several excellent texts and programs that teach a novice user basic computer literacy.

 In writing this section it has been assumed that your company name has been installed into your copy of the programs.
 If this has not been done, please contact your dealer.
 We also assume that there is enough room on your hard disk to accommodate the programs.
 If your hard disk is not DRIVE C:, then replace C: with the appropriate letter.
-Most often the system software is on DRIVE C and the data is on a disk labelled H.
+On most networked systems, HiFinance is installed in DRIVE H:.
+This can either be a named drive or a defined path.
+It is usually more convenient to name the drive H: using one of the tools available within Windows.
+In this manual, we will assume DRIVE H:.

 First Step: READ THIS SECTION RIGHT THROUGH !!!